unimelb-ds-eddie/project2/README.md

 5. SYNCHRONISE_SERVER_ADDRESSES
 6. SYNCHRONISE_USER_STORE
 7. DE_LOAD
+8. AUTHENTICATE - new information (id, hostname, port)
+9. AUTHENTICATE_SUCCESS

 ### TODO
-- Server authentication with centralised server
+- Server authentication with centralised server (completed in my sleep)
   - add server id, addresses to centralised server memory
 - real-time synchronisation of requests to backup server (e.g. when new client login successfully, have to update backup server)
+  - **to be incorporated as part of YJ's part**